python-trio/trio/docs/source/tutorial.rst

-That was a lot of text, but again, you don't need to understand everything here to use trio – in fact, trio goes to great lengths to make tasks feel like they execute in a simple linear way.
+That was a lot of text, but again, you don't need to understand everything here to use trio – in fact, trio goes to great lengths to make tasks feel like they execute in a simple, linear way.
 (Just like your operating system goes to great lengths to make it feel like single-threaded code executes in a simple linear way, even though under the covers it's juggling between threads in essentially the same